FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: FlowState

 \subsection{Adjusting $\Delta$ for unseen sampling rates}

-As described above, the dynamics of the SSM encoder and the FBD can be adjusted to the input sampling rate by modifying $\Delta$.
-Typically, $\Delta$ is only adjusted, as a trainable parameter, during training, while during inference, the parameter remains fixed.
-In order to enable adjustments to the sampling rates during inference, we modify the parameter $\Delta$ with an additional scaling parameter $s_{\Delta}$, in particular:
+As described above, the dynamics of the SSM encoder and the FBD can be adjusted to the input sampling rate by modifying $\Delta_E$ and $\Delta_F$.
+In conventional SSMs, these parameters are adjusted only during training, while during inference they remain fixed.
+In order to enable adjustments to the sampling rates during inference, we modify them with an additional scaling parameter, in particular:

-The adaptation of the parameter $\Delta$ by multiplication with the correct scale factor $s_{\Delta}$ is crucial, because it is used to discretize the continuous SSM for a given sampling rate.
+This adaptation of the parameter $\Delta_{\{E, F\}}$ by multiplication with the scale factor $s_{\Delta_{\{E, F\}}}$ is a central novelty of our FBD and crucial to discretize the continuous SSM for a given sampling rate.